lyz-code/blue-book/docs/architecture/orm_builder_query_or_raw_sql.md

 Excels:

-* *Flexibility*: Same flexibility as using raw SQL.
 * *Performance*: Same performance as using raw SQL.
 * *Magic free*: Same comprehension as using raw SQL.
 * *No logic coupling*: Same coupling as using raw SQL.